alexander-kh/take-my-money/README.md

 Copyrights apply to this code.
 It may not be used to create training material, courses, books, articles, and the like.
 Contact the publisher if you are in doubt.
 Visit http://www.pragmaticprogrammer.com/titles/nrwebpay for more book information.

-In process: completed chapter 1/13
+In process: completed chapters 2/13

 **Versions used:**